bodangren/nextjs-14-codecamp/Unit 1 Typescript Foudations/unit-1-plan-typescript-foundations.md

 - TypeScript Deep Dive: https://basarat.gitbook.io/typescript/

 ## Notes for LLM Instructor
-- Emphasize the benefits of TypeScript in catching errors early and improving code quality.
+- Emphasize how TypeScript improves the development experience and code quality for the blog project.
-- Use real-world examples to illustrate the practical applications of TypeScript concepts.
+- Use blog-specific examples to illustrate TypeScript concepts (e.g., type narrowing for different post types).
-- Encourage students to experiment with TypeScript in the online playground.
+- Encourage students to think about type safety in the context of user-generated content for the blog.
-- Be prepared to explain complex type manipulations step-by-step.
+- Be prepared to explain complex type manipulations step-by-step, using blog-related scenarios.
-- Remember to relate TypeScript concepts back to their use in Next.js development.
+- Relate TypeScript concepts back to their use in Next.js development for the blog application.
+- Adapt explanations based on students' understanding, providing additional blog-centric examples as needed.